Death of Naya Rivera

-On July 8, 2020, American actress and singer Naya Rivera was declared missing after she failed to return from a boating excursion on Lake Piru near her home in California.
-Shortly afterwards, her rented boat with her four-year-old son, Josey Dorsey, was located.
-Dorsey was unharmed.
+On July 8, 2020, American actress and singer Naya Rivera, known for playing Santana Lopez on the television series Glee, was declared missing after she failed to return from a boating excursion on Lake Piru near her home in California.
+Shortly afterwards, her rented boat with her unharmed four-year-old son Josey Hollis Dorsey was located.
 A search conducted by various authorities in southern California began, though Rivera was formally presumed dead the next day; the search lasted until the morning of July 13, 2020, when her body was recovered and she was pronounced dead from drowning at the age of 33.
 The death was ruled accidental, with the investigation determining Rivera exhausted herself saving her son's life in the water.
 In November 2020, Rivera's ex-husband, Ryan Dorsey, and estate brought wrongful death lawsuits against Ventura County and the management of Lake Piru.
-The public manner of the search and Rivera's celebrity status contributed to extensive media attention on developments before and after she was found.
-Rivera had been a regular on the television series Glee, and was the third cast member of the series to die.
-Her body was found on the anniversary of the death of her Glee co-star and close friend Cory Monteith in 2013.
-Following her death, authorities banned swimming in Lake Piru permanently; several people had drowned in the reservoir prior to Rivera's death.
+The public manner of the search contributed to extensive media attention on developments before and after she was found.

 Background

-Lake Piru is a man-made reservoir in the Los Padres National Forest in Ventura County, California, and is sourced by the Santa Clara River.
-From at least 1993, Lake Piru was the only lake in the county to permit swimming, for which it was a popular destination, though it has seen multiple drownings since then.
-The Lake Piru Recreation Area was closed to the public for much of 2020, with the closure starting before April 4 because of the COVID-19 pandemic and lasting until it reopened on July 1.
-American actress and singer Naya Rivera had been visiting Lake Piru for years by 2020, and is said to have considered it a "sanctuary".

 Rivera was a strong swimmer.
 She had vertigo that could become worse when swimming, but had previously been treated for the condition at Cedars-Sinai Medical Center and managed it with appropriate medication.
 Rivera was an experienced boater, taking similar trips from a young age.
 In a 2017 interview, Rivera had mentioned a scary experience on one such trip, when the anchor of her family's boat got stuck and her father injured himself on the propeller trying to free it.

-Between 2009 and 2015, Rivera starred on the television comedy Glee, about a high school glee club.
-In 2013 and 2018, other young actors from the show, Cory Monteith and Mark Salling respectively, died.
+The Lake Piru Recreation Area was closed to the public for much of 2020, with the closure starting before April 4 because of the COVID-19 pandemic and lasting until it reopened on July 1.
+Rivera had been visiting Lake Piru for years by the time of her death and is said to have considered it a sanctuary.